iCliniq Logo

 Welcome to icliniq.com.

 I understand your concern about your dizziness.
-Dizziness at this age can be caused by a variety of factors including high blood pressure and low blood pressure upon standing from a seated posture.
+Dizziness at this age can be caused by a variety of factors, including high blood pressure and low blood pressure when standing from a seated posture.
 This might be caused by certain drugs she is taking.
 It can be caused by ear disorders such as positional vertigo, nerve abnormalities in the inner ear, or even brain lesions.
 Without evaluating her, it is difficult to determine the cause of her situation.
 If she becomes dizzy while standing suddenly, advise her to stand gently and drink plenty of water.
 What kind of medication does she take?

 I hope this helps.